Sharin Foo

-Sharin Foo (born 22 November 1973) is a Danish musician and singer playing in the rock group The Raveonettes.
+Sharin Foo (born 22 November 1973) is a Danish musician and singer in the rock group The Raveonettes.

 Early life

 Foo was born in Emmelev, Djursland, Denmark, on 11 November 1973.
 She was raised in a hippy commune.

 Foo's father is musician Kim Tai Foo, a second-generation Danish-Chinese who played in the Danish folk-rock band Djursland Spillemænd.